sebdott/WorldClockApp/README.md

 This application will have 2 screens, one is for listing the clock listing, second will have the listing of cities to be added.

-Screen 1 - This screen will show a list of cities to add into the main clock listing.
+**Screen 1** - This screen will show a list of cities to add into the main clock listing.
+You can add the city into the clock listing by clicking on the green button.
+A green notification popup will be displayed if you have added a city into the clock listing.

 ![alt text](https://raw.githubusercontent.com/codedsphere/WorldClockApp/master/src/media/images/UI-01.JPG)

-Screen 2- This screen will show a list of cities and its clock timing and date that have been added by the user.
+**Screen 2** - This screen will show a list of cities and its clock timing and date that have been added by the user.
+You can remove the clock listing by clicking on the red button.
+A red notification popup will be displayed if you have remove a city from the clock listing.

 ![alt text](https://raw.githubusercontent.com/codedsphere/WorldClockApp/master/src/media/images/UI-02.JPG)

 **Installation Instruction**